 How to find internships in Ohio relevant to a business degree?

-Finding internships in Ohio relevant to a business degree starts with leveraging university resources.
-Many Ohio colleges, including Ohio State University and Miami University, offer career services that connect students with local employers.
-These institutions often maintain internship databases tailored to business fields.
+Finding internships in Ohio relevant to a business degree involves leveraging local resources and university programs.
+Many Ohio universities, such as Ohio State University and the University of Cincinnati, offer dedicated career services that connect students with businesses across the state.
+These services often provide internship listings, resume workshops, and employer networking events.

-Obtaining an online business degree in Ohio can significantly enhance career mobility and advancement opportunities within the state's diverse economy.
-According to the Ohio Department of Job and Family Services, sectors like finance, manufacturing, and healthcare show steady growth in business-related roles.
+Obtaining an online business degree in Ohio can significantly enhance career mobility and advancement opportunities.
+According to the Ohio Department of Job and Family Services, business-related roles like management analysts and financial managers are projected to grow by 7% to 10% through 2030, signaling increased demand for skilled professionals.

 How does studying for a business degree in Ohio prepare for interdisciplinary roles?